What’s in this article

 Keep in mind that, while automatic transmissions are becoming more popular in Italy, the vast majority of cars on Italian roads still have a manual transmission, also known as a stick shift.
 If you don’t mind driving a car with a manual transmission, you’ll have more car rental options and pay less than if you rent a car with an automatic transmission.
 If you don’t know how to drive a manual transmission car, make sure to book one with an automatic transmission.

-- If you rent a car in Italy between November 15 and April 15, even if you aren’t going to the mountains or ski resorts, be aware that winter tires or snow chains are required.
-There are some places where these obligations are not required, such as Sicily, so make sure to ask when booking your car.
-The car rental company does not enforce this law, but the local police conduct random checks and anyone who is not in compliance may be fined.
+If you rent a car in Italy between November 15 and April 15, even outside mountain areas or ski resorts, you must have winter tires or snow chains.
+Some places, like Sicily, don’t require them, so make sure to ask when booking your car.
+Car rental companies don’t enforce this rule, but local police conduct random checks and fine drivers who aren’t in compliance.

-- If you have children, you are aware that regardless of age or weight, Italian law requires all children under 150 cm (4’11”) to be restrained in a car seat or booster seat.
+If you have children, remember that Italian law requires all kids under 150 cm (4’11”) to use a car seat or booster, regardless of age or weight.

-- Have cash on hand for parking.
-Cards are accepted in larger parking lots, but not in pay machines or in smaller lots.
-Keep coins on hand at all times.
-Some locations offer “scratch-off” parking tickets, which can be purchased at a local tabaccaio (tobacconist) or newsstand.
+Have cash on hand for parking.
+Larger parking lots accept cards, but pay machines and smaller lots usually don’t.
+Always keep coins on hand.
+Some places sell “scratch-off” parking tickets, which you can buy at a local tabaccaio (tobacconist) or newsstand.
 If you are staying in a city center accommodation, tell them you have a car and they may give you a pass to enter the ZTL (restricted traffic zone), or recommend where to park.

 I hope you found this guide helpful; please feel free to share it with anyone you think might be interested.